kcormi/HiggsAnalysis-CombinedLimit/docs/developers/fitting_objects.md

 after some preliminaries, create a CascadeMinimizer object, set some settings (ErrorLevel, bounds, ...)

-then call the minmizers `minimize` method
+then call the minmizers `minimize` method optionally run HESSE after the fit (the minimizers.hesse method), if the hesse options has been set

+## run Method

+sets up a CoutSentry (redirecting output)

+adds all parameters to the RooArgSet allParams_ creates new ttree branches if necessary (nll, nll0)

+Sets the right profiling mode (ProfileUnconstrained, ProfilePOI, NoProfiling, or ProfileAll) by either looping over all nuisances, looping over all non-POIs, or over all parameters and freezing them

+Do something about protecting unbinned channels
+KYLE NOTE: look into this

+Do something about optimizing bounds
+KYLE NOTE: look into this

+then call the `runSpecific` method (to be implemented per Fit Algorithm)

+something with protecting unbinned channels
+KYLE NOTE: look into this

+and unset bounds

 # CascadeMinimizer